 Estimated reading time: 16 minutes

 Growing your eCommerce business requires you to have a scalable hosting solution.
-The last thing you want is to see your marketing budgets generating traffic that your site can’t handle.
+The last thing you want is to see your marketing budgets generating traffic your site can’t handle.
 And worse, dropping search engine rankings, decreasing conversion rates, increased bounce rates, and increased abandoned carts all because your web hosting did not scale.

 WooCommerce itself is a highly scalable solution that is capable of handling an incredibly large number of products and customers.
-But, a lot of online stores struggle to scale properly as their business grows, and they really shouldn’t have to.
+But a lot of online stores struggle to scale properly as their business grows, and they really shouldn’t have to.

-This article helps you identify crucial problems that arise when your online store does not scale, and more importantly, what you as a stakeholder can do to keep your business growing and serving any number of customers with a consistently good user experience.
+This article helps you identify crucial problems that arise when your online store does not scale and, more importantly, what you, as a stakeholder, can do to keep your business growing and serving any number of customers with a consistently good user experience.

 Scaling your site properly is only achievable when your hosting stack supports true scalability without adding more complexities and effort on your end.
 But first, let’s dive into what actually happens when your WooCommerce store doesn’t scale.